goharbor/harbor/docs/user_guide.md

 ## Configure CVE Whitelists

 When you run vulnerability scans, images that are subject to Common Vulnerabilities and Exposures (CVE) are identified.
 According to the severity of the CVE and your security settings, these images might not be permitted to run.
-As a system administrator, you can create whitelists of CVEs to ignore during vulnerability scanning.
+As a Harbor system administrator, you can create whitelists of CVEs to ignore during vulnerability scanning.

 You can set a system-wide CVE whitelist or you can set CVE whitelists on a per-project basis.